kishan9999/video-processing-using-deep-learning/README.md

    ```bash
    python single_inference.py --video_path
    ```
-   Replace `path/to/your/video.mp4` with your video file.
+   Replace `path` with your video file.

 ## Documentation
 For detailed documentation, refer to [docs/](link/to/docs/) directory.